I’m a nerd for science.

 Imagine yourself breaking into a sprint…

-I would hazard to guess that if you were casually jogging with a few friends right now and you all decided to run as fast as you could to a tree that you see up ahead, most of you would start moving your legs like lightning!
-You’d increase your leg turnover (a.k.a cadence), perhaps by as much as 30 or 40 additional steps per minute to get to that tree before anyone else.
+I would hazard to guess that if you were casually jogging with a few friends right now and you all decided to run as fast as you could to a tree up ahead, most of you would start moving your legs like lightning!
+You’d increase your leg turnover (a.k.a cadence), perhaps by as much as 30 or 40 steps per minute to get to that tree before anyone else.
 I think this is because most recreational runners believe that running faster simply means moving your feet more quickly, but there’s more to it than that.

 If you’ve been following me for awhile you’ll know that I’m always saying that there are two ways you can run faster-you can either